 Fair Value Gap

-After the price reaches a liquidity level and then reverses, often what will come next is Displacement.
+After the price reaches a liquidity level and then reverses, what will often come next is Displacement.
 Fair Value Gaps are created within this displacement and are defined as instances in which there are inefficiencies, or imbalances, in the market.
 These imbalances are visualized on the chart by a three-candle sequence containing one large middle candle whose bordering candles’ upper and lower wicks do not overlap.

 Many traders are interested in Fair Value Gaps because they can become magnets for price in future price action.